Rey Pratt: Early life

-Marriage
+He married Mary "May" Stark on 8 August 1900 in the Salt Lake Temple.
+They were the parents of ten children.

-Rey and Mary "May" Stark were married on 8 August 1900 in the Salt Lake Temple.
+LDS Church Service

 Missionary to Mexico

-Apostle Orson F. Whitney set Pratt apart as a missionary on 4 October 1906.
+Pratt was set apart by LDS Church apostle Orson F. Whitney as a missionary on 4 October 1906.
 On 1 November, Pratt arrived by train in Mexico City and reported to the mission home.
 He served for nearly a year under mission president Hyrum S. Harris, during which time he presided over the Toluca conference for seven months.
 Then, on 25 August 1907, Harris announced that Pratt would replace him as president of the Mexican Mission.
 Pratt was set apart by Harris on 29 September and the Pratts moved to Mexico City shortly thereafter.

 Mission president

-Pratt started as president of the Mexican mission in 1907.
+Pratt started his service as president of the Mexican Mission in 1907.

 Church membership in Mexico more than doubled during Pratt's first six years as mission president.
 By 1911, over a thousand church members lived in the Mexican Mission.

-However, Mexico's political climate gradually worsened.
-Porfirio Diaz, Mexico's longtime dictator, lost control of the government and revolution ensued.
+Mexico's political climate, however, gradually worsened.
+Porfirio Diaz, Mexico's longtime dictator, lost control of the government and the Mexican Revolution ensued.
 Shortly after serious fighting began in Mexico City in 1913, the church's First Presidency authorized the Pratts and the American missionaries to return to the United States.
-The Pratts moved to Salt Lake City in September 1913.
+The Pratts moved to Salt Lake City in September 1913 and led the mission via letters from afar.
 Two years later, the First Presidency again instructed the Pratts to move, this time to Manassa, Colorado, and establish missionary work among Mexicans in the United States.
 After five years, in November 1918, church leaders moved the mission headquarters to El Paso, Texas, making it closer to the center of the vast mission territory.

 In March 1921, Pratt reopened missionary work in Mexico with eight missionaries.
 In November, jurisdiction of the Juárez Stake in Chihuahua was transferred to the Mexican Mission.
 This made Pratt president of all the church's Spanish-speaking organizations.
-He continued to expand the mission, opening up work in southern California in 1924 and establishing a Los Angeles branch.
+He continued to expand the mission, opening up work in southern California in 1924 and establishing a branch in Los Angeles.